guillemfustier/CatamaranDependencies/README.md

 *   **Overview**: This ROS 2 package is responsible for the high-level control of the catamaran's rudder, which is actuated by Dynamixel motors.

 *   **Features**:
-    *   **`rudder_angle_controller`**: A C++ ROS 2 node that subscribes to an angle topic.
+    *   **`rudder_angle_controller`**: A C++ ROS 2 node that subscribes to an angle topic `rudder_angle`.
 When it receives an angle, it calculates the corresponding position for the motor's rack and pinion system and commands the Dynamixel motor to move to that position.

 *   **Build**: To build this package specifically, you can run:
     ```bash